google/ci_edit/readme.md

   - Sort selected lines
   - regex text substitution, such as s/dogs/cats/ replaces the text "dogs" with the text "cats".
-- saved undo/redo
-  - Open a file and undo prior edits of that document

 ## Future features (the to do list)